Shakir74/IoT_Drone/README.md

 5. Customize data storage for long term.

 ## Experimental Harware Development for embedded IoT
 Components, microcontroller and electrical connections were soldered, assembled and developed for the compatibility of embedded IoT.
-For this project hardware development of embedded IoT Drone, following components have been used such as: Drone, LoRa Microcontroller board, Air Quality Sensor, Raspberry Pi Linux gateway.
+For this project hardware development of embedded IoT Drone, following components have been used such as: **Drone, LoRa Microcontroller board, Air Quality Sensor, Raspberry Pi Linux gateway**.

 ### Drone
 For edge computing as LoRa end node, the components of building an autonomous drone from scratch has been described here: https://github.com/Shakir74/IoT_Drone/blob/main/Drone%20Building